Best gifts for foodies: great food gift ideas for the amateur chef in your life

 In recent years, food-related gifts have come a long way from a bottle of booze and a cheap box of chocolate.
 Now, there are Instagram-worthy recipe books, more luxury teas and coffees than we'll ever drink, and an array of kitchen tech from brilliant coffee machines to fun little cooking gadgets.

-- Looking for some more gift ideas, take a look at our best stocking fillers, best gifts for him and our main Christmas Gift Guide for more inspiration
+- Looking for some more gift ideas, take a look at our best gifts for dog lovers, best gifts for whiskey lovers and best gifts for coffee lovers

 Best gifts for foodies